patrickc01/gene_lights/README.md

 Read in a fasta file and turn each base into a trail of lights.

 ## Requirements
 Raspberry Pi
 LED strip
 Python
 Neopixel library

 ## Usage
-Copy gene_lights.py into a directory with a fasta file or the default RUNX1.fa
+Copy gene_lights.py into a directory with a fasta file or the default RUNX1.fa python gene_lights.py [options]
 -f name of fasta file
 -l length of each light
 -d delay, how fast the lights move